izak/ib.haip/README.txt

   ../bin/python setup.py develop
   cd ..

-Now set up three fake addresses, bind them to a local network interface:
+Now set up two fake addresses, bind them to a local network interface:

-  sudo ip addr add 10.0.0.1/32 dev lo sudo ip addr add 10.0.0.2/32 dev lo sudo ip addr add 10.0.0.10/32 dev lo
+  sudo ip addr add 10.0.0.1/32 dev eth0 sudo ip addr add 10.0.0.2/32 dev eth0

-To run it (unfortunately it has to run as root): sudo bin/haip -vv --wait=2 --route 1/10.0.0.10/10.0.0.1/eth0 \
+To run it (unfortunately it has to run as root): sudo bin/haip -vv --wait=2 --route 1/10.0.0.1/eth0 \
-    --route 2/10.0.0.10/10.0.0.2/ppp0
+    --route 2/10.0.0.2/eth0

 To simulate a link outage, drop the first fake address to make it unpingable:

-  sudo ip addr del 10.0.0.2/32 dev lo
+  sudo ip addr del 10.0.0.2/32 dev eth0

 Switchover should occur within a few seconds with this setup.
 Repeat the first command to add it back, and it should switch back again.

-The --route options specifies a weight/local_ip/remote_ip/device for each route.
+The --route options specifies a weight/remote_ip/device for each route.
 Lower weights are preferred over higher ones.
-The remote_ip is pinged, using local_ip as source address.
+The remote_ip is pinged, using the local ip of the device as source address.
 If it fails, the lowest non-failed route takes it's place.
 If a lower-weighted route becomes available, that replaces the current one again.

-If you don't want to specify a local_ip, just leave it blank, that is use --route 1//10.0.0.1/eth0 for example.
-The local_ip is there to allow you to make use of source routing.
+Using the local device ip is done so that source routing should ensure that the ping is routed over that interface, so you can test that interface even if the default route says otherwise.